hsoiland/flask-file-line-search-tech-challenge/instructions.md

-Rokt Backend Take Home
+Take Home
 ===

-The Rokt Backend Take Home is intended to test your abilities at building portable, correct, and readable code within a modern development ecosystem.
+The  Take Home is intended to test your abilities at building portable, correct, and readable code within a modern development ecosystem.
 The project will describe a simple business problem and expect you to solve it to your best ability.
 Great solutions are easily built, include necessary tests and documentation, solve